We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes. Read more

 State Farm Rideshare Driver Coverage extends all coverages from your personal auto policy and may include:

-State Farm rideshare driver coverage generally adds about 15 to 20 percent to your current auto insurance premium, depending on the coverages you've chosen, any discounts that may apply, and other rating factors.
+State Farm rideshare driver coverage generally adds about 15% to 20% to your current auto insurance premium, depending on the coverages you've chosen, any discounts that may apply, and other rating factors.

 So if you pay a premium of $300 every 6 months for your auto insurance, our rideshare coverage would add approximately $45 to $60 to your premium.